 Bentonite clay has several uses as a clay mask on the face and in the body, but it also poses some dangers due to the presence of some heavy metals particularly lead.
 Bentonite clay is a natural clay named after the place where its largest sources are located in Fort Benton, Wyoming.
 This fine, smooth powder is made from volcanic ash and is rich in minerals.
 Chemically, it is an absorbent aluminum sheet slurry.
 It carries a negative charge that makes it highly absorbent by nature.
 Since it can bind with substances such as toxins and dirt with great affinity, it helps in the detoxification process.
-Thus, it was commonly used orally to treat ailments such as poisoning, diarrhea, and digestive problems. bentonite clay mask uses Topically, bentonite clay has been traditionally used to treat skin infections, acne, and dermatitis.
+Thus, it was commonly used orally to treat ailments such as poisoning, diarrhea, and digestive problems.
+Topically, bentonite clay has been traditionally used to treat skin infections, acne, and dermatitis.
 These clay masks contain minerals like potassium, calcium, magnesium, and silicate that are believed to improve skin health.
 Bentonite clay is good for your skin.
 There is sufficient scientific evidence to justify its use as a detoxifying and antibacterial agent.
 Healing clays such as bentonite clay are used in mud therapy (mud therapy) in spas to treat skin conditions, absorb toxins, improve circulation, and regulate body heat, these clays gently exfoliate the skin by sticking to dirt, excess oil, and other impurities on the skin.
 They are expected to be able to open pores, remove blackheads, and control sebum.
 A pilot study showed that clay masks with jojoba oil can help manage acne.
 The minerals in bentonite clay work to delay premature aging by absorbing free radicals formed in the skin due to exposure to harmful UV rays.
 Sunscreens containing the minerals bentonite are said to provide partial protection from the sun, and bentonite clay has been used to moisturize diaper creams and diaper creams to treat dermatitis.
 It is also used to treat skin lesions, eczema, psoriasis, and bedsores because of its soothing and moisturizing properties.
 Anecdotal evidence suggests that the silica in bentonite clay helps make your skin smooth and radiant.
 Silica is believed to bind with oxygen and help the skin absorb nutrients more efficiently.
 Currently, there are no scientific studies to support this theory, but people who have used bentonite clay masks claim that it makes their skin brighter and healthier.
 Regular use of these masks is also said to lighten skin tone caused by acne marks, scars, and blemishes.
 Clay masks can be used to rebuild damaged skin fibers, promote skin rejuvenation, and prevent or eliminate wrinkles.
 Bentonite clay in particular has been shown to enhance blood circulation in the skin, which in turn promotes skin tissue healing and regeneration.
-Using a clay mask also helps to naturally promote skin rejuvenation and increase the number of collagen fibers by promoting collagen formation, thus reducing wrinkles and fine lines. bentonite clay dangers and body
+Using a clay mask also helps to naturally promote skin rejuvenation and increase the number of collagen fibers by promoting collagen formation, thus reducing wrinkles and fine lines.

 bentonite clay mask uses

 Bentonite clay, due to its medicinal properties, has several uses as clay masks in the cosmetics industry.
 Clay masks are made from different types of clay that are believed to absorb oil and bacteria, making the user's skin cleaner and cleaner.
 Clay masks are used to treat acne and make your skin firmer and younger.
 The clays used in clay masks usually have a negative pH, while our skin has a slightly positive pH.
 This difference is thought to explain how the oil and impurities in the clay are drawn in and washed away when the mask is rinsed off.
 Bentonite clay masks come in a variety of colors, including white, yellow, red, brown, and black.
 If you're new to clay masks, try bentonite clay on a small area of your skin to see how it reacts before applying it to your entire face.
 How to use bentonite Bentonite clays (and other types of clays) are a staple in your homemade herbal medicine cabinet and medicine cabinet.
 I have used it both internally and externally to solve various problems for myself, my husband, and my children.
 I ordered from here, it's a cheap natural remedy.
 On the skin: Externally, I rub bentonite clay and water on any skin irritation such as blemishes, insect bites, cuts, itchy skin, or burns.
 Leave it to dry and wash.
 It is said to be particularly soothing for itchy skin caused by eczema, psoriasis, chickenpox, etc. Armpit Detox: I use a mixture of bentonite clay and apple cider vinegar to detoxify my armpits.
 See this article for more information about the cause.
 Skin plaster for insect bites/burns/wounds/stings: For more serious problems, I apply a thick layer of clay to the skin and then put gauze or a damp cloth on top to make a plaster.
 Cover the area and allow the ointment to change every two hours.
 I even applied this remedy to poison ivy.
 Masks: Bentonite clay is used in many beauty products because of its ability to adhere to and remove toxins and impurities.
-For smooth, healthy skin, I simply make a bentonite mask by mixing bentonite clay and water. bentonite clay mask on face I leave for 20 minutes and then wash off with lukewarm water.
+For smooth, healthy skin, I simply make a bentonite mask by mixing bentonite clay and water.
+I leave for 20 minutes and then wash off with lukewarm water.
 I usually do this once or twice a week.
 Bentonite powder mixed with apple cider vinegar makes an excellent, well-balanced mask.
 Homemade Clay Soap: Add clay to homemade soap for a silky feel.
 Bentonite soap is great for oily and acne-prone skin As a mouthwash to whiten and remineralize teeth: In addition to using, it in toothpaste, I also use bentonite clay mixed with water as alkaline and detoxifying mouthwash.
 I mixed 1/2 teaspoon of clay with 1/4 cup of water in a small jar with a plastic lid and shook it well.
 Then I rinse with water for 1-2 minutes and repeat until I run out.
 For mastitis: I make a plaster or mask made of bentonite clay and water and apply it to the area from the outside.
 Repeat every hour as needed until the infection clears.
 I also take it with vitamin C capsules and fish oil during an infection.
 Baby powder: Ordinary bentonite clay is a soothing baby powder that can be used in case of infection or redness.
 It can also be made into a clay 'mask' to help speed up healing in the area.
 For digestive issues or morning sickness: I took half a teaspoon of bentonite clay in the water early in pregnancy to prevent morning sickness.
 It helps relieve nausea and makes me feel better.
 I consulted my doctor/midwife first and was told he was fine.
 Consult your physician or medical professional before use during pregnancy.
 For internal cleansing: I drink 1/2 to 1 teaspoon in a glass of water most days.
 I mix it up and shake it in a glass jar with a plastic lid until completely mixed.
-This has helped improve my digestion, and also seems to give me more energy. bentonite clay dangers on face
+This has helped improve my digestion, and also seems to give me more energy.

 bentonite clay dangers and body